neurodata/r-mgc/README.md

 # Overview

 In modern scientific discovery, it is becoming increasingly critical to uncover whether one property of a dataset is related to another.
-The `MGC` (pronounced *magic*), or Multiscale Generalized Correlation, provides a framework for investigation into the relationships between properties of a dataset and the underlying geometries of the relationships, all while requiring sample sizes feasible in real data scenarios.
+The `MGC` (pronounced *magic*), or Multiscale Graph Correlation, provides a framework for investigation into the relationships between properties of a dataset and the underlying geometries of the relationships, all while requiring sample sizes feasible in real data scenarios.

 # Repo Contents